-In order to purchase a policy, you'll typically need one or more of the following for verification purposes: driver's license number, social security number, and vehicle identification number.
+To purchase a policy, you'll typically need one or more of the following for verification purposes: driver's license number, social security number, and vehicle identification number (VIN).

 With the above info in hand, you can start shopping for car insurance online, over the phone, or through an agent.
 Quoting insurance online is a quick way to compare rates yourself, though an agent can save you time if you prefer someone else to do the shopping for you.
 Just bear in mind that prices can vary based on how you buy.

 How to shop around for car insurance

 The best way to shop for car insurance is to compare quotes from different companies to see different costs and coverage options.
 Pay attention to these four aspects as you go: